aptivator/simple-s3-terraform/README.md

 ### Deploying S3 Bucket Without Logging

-Logging declaration would simply have to be ommitted to prevent S3 bucket logs.
+Logging declaration would simply have to be omitted to prevent S3 bucket logs.

 *terraform-deployment-file.tf*
 ```tf